dbousfie/3201/syllabus.md

 Q: what should I do if I miss a group work?
 A: if you miss a group work you can do an additional 250 word response and it will count for the 15%

+Q:when is the final exam?
+A: the final exam is a take-home exam held during the exam.
+There is already a sign up sheet available and a sample of the study guide at the bottom of the Google sheet, check the tabs at the bottom of the Google sheet